nginxinc/nginx-ingress-workshops/OSS/labs/lab7/readme.md

 ## Ingress Under the Hood

-1. Let's take a deep look under the hood – check out the NGINX Ingress Controller Configurations.
+1. Now that you have several apps up and running on your Ingress, let's take a deep look under the hood – check out the NGINX Ingress Controller configuration.
 Run the following commands to view the NGINX Configuration:

     Store the NIC Pod name in a variable